aldesgroup/arsenald/website/docs/goald/intro.md

 # Goald Documentation

-Goald is the Go application server component of the Arsenald stack.
+Goald is the Go application server component of the Devotion stack.
 It provides a robust backend framework for building scalable applications.

 ## Features